 Best time to visit

-Many tourists consider October - April as the best time to safari in India.
-Game drives and sightseeing are a lot easier due to the cooler temperatures.
+Oct-Apr: Could well be the best time for an Indian safari, as game drives and sightseeing are a lot easier due to the cooler temperatures.

 Temperatures begin to rise in January and can reach as high as 40 degrees.
 The chances of spotting tigers and other wildlife is a lot higher as they are usually gathered around water sources.